 During the second quarter of 2020, we introduced our Enphase Encharge 10[TM] and Encharge 3[TM] battery storage systems, with usable and scalable capacity of 10.1 kWh and 3.4 kWh, respectively, based on Ensemble[TM] energy management technology, which powers the world's first grid-independent microinverter-based storage system to customers in North America.
 Enphase Encharge[TM] battery storage systems feature Enphase embedded grid-forming microinverters that enable the Always-On capability that keeps homes powered when the grid goes down, and the ability to save money when the grid is up.
-These systems are now compatible with both new and existing Enphase IQ solar systems with M-series [TM], IQ 6[TM] and IQ 7[TM] microinverters.
+These systems are now compatible with both new and existing Enphase IQ solar systems with M-series[TM], IQ6[TM] and IQ7[TM] microinverters.
 In January 2021, we announced expanded compatibility of the Enphase Storage system with our M-series microinverters and string inverters.
 The expanded compatibility provides approximately 300,000 additional Enphase system owners with the possibility of achieving grid-agnostic energy resilience through the Enphase Upgrade Program.
 The program provides solar installers the opportunity to renew engagements with the installed base of Enphase system owners through microinverter, solar, and energy storage upgrades, and reflects our continued commitment to reliability, service, and long-term customer relationships.

-We started production shipments of Enphase EnchargeTM battery storage systems to customers in North America during the second quarter of 2020, and to customers in Germany during the second quarter of 2021.
-We expect to launch the product to other markets in Europe and Australia in the second half of 2021.
+We started production shipments of Enphase Encharge battery storage systems to customers in North America during the second quarter of 2020, to customers in Germany during the second quarter of 2021, and to customers in Belgium in October 2021.

-During the second quarter of 2021, we introduced load control for our Enphase EnchargeTM battery storage systems.
+During the second quarter of 2021, we introduced Load Control for our Enphase EnchargeTM battery storage systems.
 Load control allows homeowners to decide what gets power in their home in the event of a grid outage, with the ability to choose up to four loads.
+These loads will be on when the grid is present and shed automatically in the event of a grid failure.